 From the earliest days of the eponymous story of this setting, before I ever sold it anywhere, Driftwood had fans.
 More than any other short fiction of mine, these stories have excited commentary, interest, queries as to whether I intend to write more — in particular, a Driftwood novel.
-The simple answer is, no: a novel is a large, coherent thing, which is antithetical to the entire concept of the setting.
+The simple answer was, no: a novel is a large, coherent thing, which is antithetical to the entire concept of the setting.

 The first of the Driftwood stories.
 A young woman seeks out a man who has survived the death of his world for ages.

 When nothing in the world can save the king, his people look outside the world for help.

 - “Remembering Light”

 At least they can take memories with them into the darkness.

 - “The Ascent of Unreason”